vincenthome/docker-angular-build/README.md

-# docker-angular-build
+# Create Image angular-cli-build:latest

-# Angular CLI with Docker
+## Angular CLI with Docker

 I ran `ng new myapp` to generate the app.
 Then added the following files: